 Noom will be best for people who are seeking to lose a modest amount of weight.
 Noom’s behavior modification is a legitimate weight loss method, backed by real scientific research.
 AND, the company has spent a lot of money developing it’s app.
 Reviews of the counseling sessions and online communities are generally very, very strong.
 But, they don’t provide a real doctor visit/telemedicine visit.
 And they don’t prescribe FDA approved medications.

 So, if you are simply looking for help having a healthier year and want to shed a few pounds, they are a great bet.
-Check out Noom now if that’s you.
+Check out Noom today.

 Right now, we love the fact that Calibrate is offering a one time, $299 fee for a doctor consultation with lab work.
 Basically, this is a lower cost way to see if the Calibrate program is right for you.
 Check out Calibrate now!